Choosing the right new gaming monitor can be intimidating for many users as there are many options and specifications to take into consideration.

 Lastly, there are IPS panels which have the most accurate and consistent colors although they don’t have as high contrast as VA panels.

-IPS monitors also have the best viewing angles while their response time performance is much better than that of VA panels but not as fast as it’s on TN models.
+IPS monitors also have the best viewing angles while their response time performance is much better than that of VA panels, and some newer IPS panels are just as fast as TNs.

-So, you get vibrant colors as well as no prominent ghosting.
+So, you get vibrant colors as well as no prominent ghosting in fast-paced games.
 The main issue users find with the IPS technology is IPS glow.

 IPS glow is a normal drawback of the panel; basically, as excess light passes through the panel, there is apparent glowing around the corners of the screen.